cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise (35 minutes):**

 Write a letter to your future self.
-Talk about who you are now (age, summary, fears, key values, beliefs, skills, abilities, goals, hopes).
+Talk about who you are now (e.g. age, summary, fears, key values, beliefs, skills, abilities, goals, hopes).
 Then address your future self with the things you want to stop/continue/start doing.
 Give yourself advice and ask yourself questions.
 Seal the letter and store it in a safe place or use services like [futureme.org](https://futureme.org) to send it to your future self:

 * ...
 * ...